Headaches

 Headaches affect nearly everyone at some point in their lives.
 While most headaches are not dangerous, understanding the type of headache you have can help you find the best treatment.
 Headaches fall into two main categories: primary headaches (not caused by another medical condition) and secondary headaches (caused by an underlying condition).

-Common Types of Primary Headaches
+Common Types of Primary Headaches:

 Tension-Type Headaches